 The main body graft components are deployed from a 16 French (6 mm OD), 18 French (7.1 mm OD), or 20 French (7.7 mm OD) introduction system.
 The proximal component's introduction system is slightly precurved to assist in proximal inferior wall apposition of the graft during deployment.
-(Fig. 2) These systems use either a single locking mechanism (for the proximal component) and distal extension) or dual locking mechanisms (for the distal component) to secure the endovascular graft onto the introduction system until the physician releases it.
-All introduction systems are compatible with a .035 inch wire guide.
-The introduction system features a Flexor® Introducer Sheath with a Captor® Hemostatic Valve.
+(Fig. 2) The systems use either a single locking mechanism (for the proximal component and distal extension) or dual locking mechanisms (for the distal component) to secure the endovascular graft onto the introduction system until the physician releases it.
+All introduction systems are compatible with a .035 inch wire guide. releases it.
+All introduction systems are compatible with a USD inch wire guide The introduction system features a Flexor® Introducer Sheath with a Captor® Hemostatic Valve.
 For added hemostasis, the Captor Hemostatic Valve can be loosened or tightened for the introduction and/or removal of ancillary devices into and out of the sheath.
 The Flexor Introducer Sheath resists kinking and is hydrophilic coated.
 Both features are intended to enhance trackability in the iliac arteries and thoracic aorta.